stephengold/MonkeyWrench/README.md

 ### CompareLoaders

-A graphical tool for comparing MonkeyWrench with the model loaders built into JMonkeyEngine.
+A graphical tool for comparing MonkeyWrench with the asset loaders built into JMonkeyEngine.

 You can run it from the command line:
 + using Bash or PowerShell or Zsh: `./gradlew CompareLoaders`